 - All blood sampling techniques in the mouse

 Also referred to as peri-orbital, posterior-orbital and orbital venous sinus bleeding.
-Retro-orbital bleeding should typically be performed as a terminal procedure.
-It should only be used with recovery in rare circumstances with exceptional scientific justification (e.g. where a large blood volume is necessary or where peripheral veins are used for dosing) because of its potential impact on animal welfare.
+Retro-orbital bleeding should always be performed as a terminal procedure.
 Adverse effects reported for this procedure are described in the summary below.

 Where its use is unavoidable, retro-orbital bleeding should only be used under general anaesthesia.
 Because of the severity of the adverse effects that can occur with this technique, even in skilled hands, it is essential that it is conducted only by staff members competent (practiced) in the technique.

 Blood is collected from the venous sinus.
 The mouse is restrained, the neck gently scruffed and the eye made to bulge.
 A capillary tube/pipette is inserted medially, laterally or dorsally.
-Blood is allowed to flow by capillary action into the capillary tube/pipette.
+Blood is allowed to flow by capillary action into the capillary tube/pipette, ensure proper aseptic technique is used.
 The sample obtained is a mixture of venous blood and tissue fluid, and is not representative of venous blood.